-For food, I am picking up a share of an organic vegetable box every week from a local farm, with no gmos or spray.
+For food, I am picking up a share of an organic vegetable box every week from a local farm, with no gmos or spray, grown with love by Mexican immigrants.
 It is made for two vegetable lovers with a lot of diversity, so we can use the weekly harvest to cook interesting and unique food.
 If you want to cook something from your country, just pitch the idea and we can find everything you need in Woodstock, the city, about 45 minutes away.
 Other things I can get from the Mennonites, and farmers market, or the Praxis land (a permaculture garden in the village).
-I try to eat as much of my food as wild and fresh as possible, including meat, though I don't mind if you don't.
+I try to eat as much of my food as wild and fresh as possible, including meat and fish, and do some hunting and fishing as well, though I don't mind if you don't.

 We are near the Woodstock and Tobique first nation, and the Woolastook river.
 There are ample places to throw in a canoe and paddle down to the sea or the various portage routes peppered through New Brunswick.
 Hidden away nooks and grottoes for hiking, naked swimming, foraging, trout and salmon fishing, and meditation.
 Road trips can also happen to heritage sites, waterfalls, fjords, and places of local lore.

 This village was made when civil war dodgers evaded the draft in the 1890's and came here to get back to the land.
 A lot of those descended from the originals are old guard hippies, and free people.
 They were called Skedaddlers, and we still feel this spirit today.
-The Covid issues are not strong here, and we don't really follow suit with the rest of the world.
-Instead we encourage community, radical thought, and natural health and resilience.
+We encourage community, traditional thought, natural health and resilience.

 I've volunteered for 7 years, traveled to 17 countries, been to Rainbow gatherings, farmed and lived in all kinds of bio-homes, ashrams, and eco-communities before coming here in Knowlesville, so I would be happy for you to land, and enjoy my homestead with me.
 Those who find this place I like to say are in 'The Know'.

-I practice Ashtanga and Hatha yoga and give you some demos or flow together.
-If you can show me a piece of your culture, I would be wven more happy with your presence.
+I practice Kemetic, Ashtanga and Hatha yoga, coming from Egypt and India, and give you some demos or flow together.
+If you can show me a piece of your culture, I would be even more happy with your presence.
 I love easily and cultivate strong binds with people.